 Family time in EDMONTON and CALGARY

 So, not gonna lie, the forecast has dampened our spirits at times.
 We were prepared for poor weather, but we didn't anticipate continuous weeks of relentless rain well into July.
+From Kentucky - Alleyne Provincial Park to Jasper National Park, we have encountered rain almost on a daily basis since leaving Vancouver on our road trip across Canada.
 Long time Albertans keep reminding us how unusual this is.
 The upside is that there has been no fire ban to speak of and we have had campfires almost on a nightly basis.
 Fire, by the way, has at times been an absolute necessity, and not just a means to roast marshmallows.
 There is nothing more mesmerizing than caveman TV to entertain us on chilly nights.

 Cold and wet camping has made us crave for comfort, so a few nights in Edmonton and Calgary was just the break we needed.
 And what a lovely time we had spending it with family!
 Since selling our house and leaving Vancouver, it was the first time we felt at "home" thanks to wonderful company and hospitality.

 We spent one full day in Galaxyland, the indoor amusement park in West Edmonton Mall.
 Except for a few popular rides, line-ups were almost non-existent on a Monday.
 The one thing we were slightly peeved about was the fact that Owen, 5 years old, had to pay full price ($49, same as an adult) based on his height (43 inches or taller), even though he was still not tall enough to ride on more than half the rides, including the bumper cars.
 Other than that, the kids of course LOVED it, and we parents took turns on the MINDBENDER, the world's largest indoor triple loop rollercoaster.